 A membrane sweep is often done in conjunction with a cervical check to see if you are dilated or effaced.
-If your cervix is still completely closed the doctor can’t do a membrane sweet as they cannot get their fingers up far enough.
+If your cervix is still completely closed the doctor can’t do a membrane sweep as they cannot get their fingers up far enough.

 If a sweep can be done the doctor will sweep their fingers trying to separate the amniotic sac from the cervix and lower uterus.
-The action may help separate the sac and can stimulate prostaglandins which may help to jumpstart labor.
+The action may help separate the sac and can stimulate prostaglandins which may help to induce labor.

 It’s also sometimes referred to as a stretch and sweep as they will sometimes try to stretch your cervix slightly as well.